Shuttleworth de Havilland: Drive-in Airshow

 Rapide, pictured at an earlier Old Warden airshow

-A new airshow for Shuttleworth, which will be celebrating the de Havilland aircraft company’s place in aviation history, with displays from many de Havilland aircraft.
+A new airshow for Shuttleworth, which celebrated the de Havilland aircraft company’s place in aviation history, with displays from many de Havilland aircraft.

 About Old Warden